 Cross-cutting topics:

 Circular economy.
 Blue and green technologies are important enabling components of the circular economy and of the ecological transition.
+Using developed and new system business models/initiatives (such as Climate-KIC) in participating countries to support implementation of circular economy and value chains development.

 Green rural development.
 The Topic does not include an explicit link to green rural development activities.
 However, some of the activities related to aquaculture and coastal bioeconomy can contribute to the regeneration of some rural areas.
+Building on smart community/village concept to support sustainable development of the rural areas using also green and blue technologies.

 Digitalisation.
 The digital transition can be supported e.g. through activities related to the development of favourable framework conditions for the adoption of technological and digital solutions in the field of blue and green growth; the strengthening of Digital Innovation Hubs will facilitate cooperation and networking between national and EU-funded research and innovation initiatives.